grzesiek/nil_conditional/README.md

 => nil
 ```

-`NilConditional` instanced return always new NilConditional object if method is missing.
+`NilConditional` instances always return new NilConditional object if method is missing.
 These objects are also `eql` to `nil`.